|Welcome to HikingintheSmokys.com|

 Lots!
-We've added several new trails to the website.
-We also continue to add content to our "About GSMNP" page which includes trail recommendations for the Great Smoky Mountains, hiking tips, general travel information, as well as links to other hiking destinations in the region.
+We continue to add new trails to the website.
+We also continue to add new content to our "About GSMNP" page, which now includes our top 10 favorite hikes in the Great Smoky Mountains, hiking tips, general travel information, as well as links to other hiking destinations in the region.
 Also, please take a moment to check out our new sister websites for Glacier National Park and Rocky Mountain National Park.

 |Accommodations in the Smokies|